Vishnu252005/TKM-Notes/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+To update the version change the version of the pubsoec.yaml to +next number

 keytool -delete -alias upload -keystore $env:USERPROFILE\upload-keystore.jks
 // to delete the existing keynotes